-This strategic approach strives to decommission Red Hat Satellite 5 after transitioning data models and re-registering existing systems to Red Hat Satellite 6.
+This strategic approach strives to decommission Red Hat Satellite 5 after re-registering existing systems to Red Hat Satellite 6.
 All new workloads and projects are targeted for management by Red Hat Satellite 6.
 Of course, if some workloads are targeted for later migration, Satellite 5 can be scheduled for a delayed decommission and archive.

 An active transition allows data models to remain somewhat similar and familiar with all workloads appropriately migrated to the new Red Hat Satellite.
 Red Hat Satellite 5 is then freed to be transitioned into an archived state and shut down.

 The process outlined below assumes an active transition strategy, where each transition step involves a duplication of data, object models, and architectural expression.
 For this process, Red Hat affords our customers one year of management infrastructure duplication, for admins to investigate and become comfortable with the how systems are managed in Satellite 6.